 The Spectron is a faithful adaptation of the Meatball, with the only changes being cosmetic.
 The rotary switches are certainly part of Lovetone’s trademark aesthetic, but two of the switches can easily be replaced with standard toggles, so we’ve simplified the switching accordingly.

 The Spectron also includes a new optional modification for an external trigger source.
 The original Meatball allows similar functionality with the Send/Receive loop, but there are a few limitations with the way it is implemented.
 Because of this, we’ve added the capacity for an external signal source to be fed to the trigger circuit.
-The limitations of the original and the benefits of the external trigger modification are described on the next page if you’re curious about the particulars.
+The limitations of the original and the benefits of the external trigger modification are described in the build documentation if you’re curious about the particulars.

 Special thanks to Ian (LaceSensor / Gigahearts FX), the DIY community’s resident Lovetone expert, for help verifying the Spectron prototype against an original Meatball for accuracy.